Sonic Shuffle: Gameplay

 Sonic Shuffle is a party game for up to four players, playing like a board game in a similar fashion to the Mario Party series.
-The game is set in a dream world called "Maginaryworld", where a fairy asks Sonic the Hedgehog, Tails, Knuckles the Echidna, and Amy Rose to retrieve "Precioustones" to help her save Maginaryworld from Void, the game's villain.
+The game is set in a dream world called "Maginaryworld", where the fairy Lumina Flowlight asks Sonic the Hedgehog, Tails, Knuckles the Echidna, and Amy Rose to retrieve "Precioustones" to help her save Maginaryworld from Void, the game's villain.
 The players can choose to play as one of these four characters, or Big the Cat, E-102 Gamma, Super Sonic, and a Chao if unlocked later.
 Each character has unique abilities they can use to traverse the game boards.

 Players take turns moving across the board in an effort to collect the most Precioustones; this is done by picking cards and moving the amount of spaces specified on it.
 Each player is dealt seven cards at a time, and their deck is visible on their personal VMU screen in their controller, keeping it a secret from other players.
 When it is a player's turn to move, they can choose to play a card from their hand, or play a random card from another player's hand.
 There is also a card which can be used to steal cards, swap hands with another player, or move one to seven spaces as decided by a short slot machine style game.
 Finally, there is a card that will summon Doctor Eggman, who will steal the player's rings or swap their position on the board with another player.

 There are a variety of different spaces on the board.
 The most common spaces increase or subtract the player's ring count.
 Rings can be used to purchase power-ups in the form of "forcejewels" at special shop spaces.
 These stones can give the player numerous advantages, such as selecting more than one card in one turn or teleporting to other players' positions.
 Battle spaces pit the player that lands on the space in a short card game against an enemy.
 There is also always one space that harbors a Precioustone.
 When one of these is collected by a player, another one is placed on the board.
 The goal of each game is to collect the most Precioustones.

 Finally there are minigame spaces.
 These spaces will launch a random minigame with either all the players, or just the player that landed on the space.
 The solo minigames are story-like sequences where the player must answer a question to win rings or gems, or lose them if answered wrong.
 The minigames that involve all the players come in a wide variety.
 Some are free-for-all games, while others pit the players against each other in two-versus-two or one-versus-three situations.